 Custom attributes are used to enhance search, to provide facet and filter options for both search and navigation, and as a basis for creating product selections.

 - Send as structured data when possible.
-"A short summer party dress" can be used in more ways when provided as separate attributes rather than single description, e.g.
+"A short summer party dress" can be used in more ways when also provided as additional separate attributes rather than only in a single description, e.g.

 - Provide as high granularity as possible of available values.
 Supply both